kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-login.md

 ## Implementation Details

 This endpoint is implemented in the `Bema_Hub_REST_API` class in the `login` method.
-The process involves:
+The authentication process involves:

 1. Validating that both username and password are provided
+2. Validating that both parameters are strings
+3. Sanitizing the username parameter
-2. Authenticating the user using WordPress's `wp_authenticate` function
+4. Authenticating the user using WordPress's `wp_authenticate` function
-3. If authentication is successful, generating a JWT token with user information
+5. If authentication is successful, generating a JWT token with user information
-4. Returning the token and user data in the response
+6. Returning the token and user data in the response
-5. Logging the authentication attempt (success or failure)
+7. Logging the authentication attempt (success or failure)

 ## Security Considerations

-1. All communication should happen over HTTPS
+1. All communication must use HTTPS encryption
 2. Passwords are never stored in logs or responses
+3. Input validation ensures only string parameters are accepted
+4. Username parameter is sanitized to prevent injection attacks
-3. Rate limiting should be implemented to prevent brute force attacks
+5. Rate limiting should be implemented to prevent brute force attacks
-4. Tokens should be stored securely in the client application
+6. Tokens should be stored securely in the client application
-5. Tokens expire after 7 days for security
+7. Tokens expire after 7 days for enhanced security